Ghosts (play): 1900–present

-Original reception

-Ibsen's contemporaries found the play shocking and indecent, and disliked its more than frank treatment of the forbidden topic of venereal disease.
-At the time, the mere mention of venereal disease was scandalous, and to show that a person who followed society's ideals of morality was at risk from her own husband was considered beyond the pale.
-According to Richard Eyre, "There was an outcry of indignation against the attack on religion, the defence of free love, the mention of incest and syphilis.
-Large piles of unsold copies were returned to the publisher, the booksellers embarrassed by their presence on the shelves."

-Upon being produced in England in 1891, the play was reviled in the press.
-In a typical review at the time, The Daily Telegraph referred to it as "Ibsen's positively abominable play entitled Ghosts....
-An open drain: a loathsome sore unbandaged; a dirty act done publicly....
-Gross, almost putrid indecorum....
-Literary carrion....
-Crapulous stuff".

-When Ghosts was produced in Norway it scandalised Norwegian society and Ibsen was strongly criticised.
-In 1898 when Ibsen was presented to King Oscar II of Sweden and Norway, at a dinner in Ibsen's honour, the King told Ibsen that Ghosts was not a good play.
-After a pause, Ibsen exploded, "Your Majesty, I had to write Ghosts!"
+In 2025, a production at Lincoln Center Theater's Mitzi E. Newhouse premiered with Lily Rabe, Billy Crudup, Ella Beatty, and Levon Hawke, Hamish Linklater.
+The production received a Drama League Award nomination for Outstanding Revival of a Play, along with Rabe receiving a nomination for Distinguished Performance.

 Film and television

 Ghosts has been filmed, and adapted for film and television, numerous times in various languages.
 It was adapted at least three times for silent films.
 In 1915, George Nichols directed a film of the same name for producer D. W. Griffith.
 Mary Alden and Henry B. Walthall starred.
 Also in 1915, it was filmed in Russia, directed and adapted by Vladimir Gardin.
 In 1918, the Italian production company Milano Films released an adaptation titled Gli spettri, starring Ermete Zacconi and his wife Ines Cristina Zacconi.

 In 1987 it was televised on the BBC, directed by Elijah Moshinsky and featuring Judi Dench as Mrs. Alving, Kenneth Branagh as Oswald, Michael Gambon as Pastor Manders, and Natasha Richardson as Regina.
 In 2014 Richard Eyre's award-winning London stage adaptation starring Lesley Manville and Jack Lowden was filmed and screened at numerous cinemas, and is available to view online.